danfuzz/samizdat/README.md

 --------

-The following is an overview of the pieces of the system that currently exist (if incompletely), followed by pieces that are merely planned.
+The following is an overview of the pieces of the system that currently exist, though all are still incomplete works-in-progress.

-### Existing pieces

-These all exist in some form, though most are still very much in-progress.

 * `samex-naif` &mdash; Simple interpreter, written in C.